Tax News

 The Social Security cost of living increase for 2025 will be 2.5%.

-Maximum Qualified Charitable Distributions (direct transfers from an IRA to a charity) are $105,000 for 2024, $108,000 for 2025.
-You must be 70-1/2 years or older to make this QCD.
+Qualified Charitable Distributions (direct transfers from an IRA to a charity) are $105,000 for 2024 and $108,000 for 2025.
+You must be 70-1/2 years or older to make a QCD.

 IRAs inherited from people other than your spouse must now be distributed within 10 years of death.
 This does not affect IRAs inherited before 2020.